Mystery Men & Women:

 Air-Sub "DX": 1940, Amazing Mystery Funnies v2 n3 (Centaur).
 Air-Sub "DX" is one of those marvelous golden-age multipurpose vehicles, in this case a flying submarine of the future armed with a dissolving gun. is actually a flying submarine.
 It is desired by Curly, a despot of an undersea country but he's continually foiled by the pilot and inventor of the sub, Professor Gray, his lovely daughter Rita and hunky assistant Tim.
 Tim eventually wears something similar to a costume and becomes acting captain of the sub.
 Strip is done by Carl Burgos of Human Torch fame.

 Ajax, the Sun Man: 1940, Doc Savage Comics #2 (Street & Smith).
-Ajax comes to Earth from the sun's core.
-He uses his various heat powers to fight crime as Ajax and in his civilian identity he is Jim Wilson, a policeman.
-His powers include the ability to generate great heat, invulnerable to heat (and explosions), flight, and super strength.
-Although his powers can be sapped by extreme cold.
+Jim Wilson is the assistant of Dr. Elbe, and the pair are preparing to be the first men to go to Venus.
+However, a rival sabotages their rocketship and it goes off course to the sun.
+Instead of dying, Wilson is covered by "zero acid" from the rocket fuel which causes his body to change and adapt to the sun, so he comes back to Earth as a superman with the powers of the sun.
+After getting revenge on the man to cause the accident, He uses his various heat powers to fight crime as Ajax and in his new job as Jim Wilson, policeman.
+His powers include the ability to generate great heat, invulnerable to heat (and explosions and bullets), flight, and super strength.
+Although his powers can be sapped by extreme cold and in some cases, powerless at night

 Jack & Judy Alden: 1942, C-M-O Comics #1 (Centuar).
 The lad Jack (age 13), his sister Judy (15) and their cousin Dan Wilkens (16) solve mysteries.
 The first issue of this comic doubled as a catalogue, listing clothes and accessories worn by the various characters.